eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ## [Calculate emissions and query results](#calculate-emissions-and-query-results)
 [(Back to top)](#table-of-contents)

-To calculate emissions and visualize the results, click the **Visualize Emission Calculation** button in the Open-ALAQS toolbar.
+To calculate emissions and visualize the results, click the `Visualize Emission Calculation` button in the Open-ALAQS toolbar.
 A new window will appear, allowing you to browse all source types and names (whether stationary or aircraft-related).
 Select the pollutant and the source name (in cases where there are multiple sources of the same type).
-Emissions from aircraft related sources (gates, taxiways and runways) are grouped together under the name **MovementSource**.
+Emissions from aircraft related sources (gates, taxiways and runways) are grouped together under the name `MovementSource`.

 In the settings panel on the bottom left of the main window, the user can configure the calculation settings, the output formats and the settings for the dispersion model.

 In the **Configuration** tab, the user can specify the general settings for the emissions calculation:
 + **Start (incl.)**: Define the start date and time of the emission calculation period (_optional_)
 + **End (incl.)**: Define the end date and time of the emission calculation period (_optional_)
-+ **Method**: Select the calculation method (**bymode** or **BFFM2**)
++ **Method**: Select the calculation method (`ByMode` or `BFFM2`)
 + **Apply NOX Corrections**: A checkbox to apply nitrogen oxide corrections if needed (_optional_)
 + **Source Dynamics**: Select source dynamics method (_set to "none" by default_)
 + **Time Interval**: Set the time interval for the calculation (_set to 1 hour by default_)